ncatlab/nlab-content/pages/8/2/4/0/10428/content.md

 ##References

-Hans Reichenbach (1969).
+* Hans Reichenbach (1969).
 Axiomatization of the Theory of Relativity.
 Berkeley: University of California Press.
 Original German edition published in 1924.

+* Thomas Ryckman, Conditio sine qua non?
+Zuordnung in the Early Epistemologies of Cassirer and Schlick, Synthese Vol. 88, No. 1 (Jul., 1991), pp. 57-95

+* Moritz Schlick, Allgemeine Erkenntnislehre, 1918